Paul Golding: December 2016 arrest and resignation

 In December 2016, Golding was sentenced to eight weeks in prison for breaching a court order banning him from entering a mosque or encouraging others to do so in England and Wales.
 Nine days after the imposition of the court injunction, Golding drove others to a mosque in Cardiff; they entered and mosque members found their behaviour provocative and unnerving.
 They feared the situation could have escalated if prayers had still been going on.

-Leadership of Britain First was passed on to the former deputy leader Jayda Fransen in November 2016.
-Fransen claimed that Golding was taking 6 months leave as leader of the organisation "to address some important, personal family issues".
+According to Searchlight, leadership of Britain First was passed on to the former deputy leader Jayda Fransen in November 2016.
+Fransen said that Golding was taking six months leave as leader of the organisation "to address some important, personal family issues".

 The satirical news web site, The Rochdale Herald, capitalised on the incident by inviting readers to sponsor his incarceration to raise money for refugees.

 On 7 November 2017, Golding was sentenced to a 120-day suspended prison sentence and ordered to carry out 200 hours of unpaid community work by Sevenoaks Magistrates' Court after admitting a charge of assault by beating.
 He was also told to pay £750 compensation to his victim, plus £115 victim surcharge and £85 prosecution costs.
 Summing up, magistrate Alan Austen described it as "a really nasty and vicious assault in a public place".